Little Lion Man

 "Little Lion Man" is the debut single by English folk rock band Mumford & Sons.
 It was released as the lead single from their debut studio album, Sigh No More, on 11 August 2009 in the United Kingdom.
 The song had a positive commercial performance, charting in several countries and peaking within the top twenty in Australia, Belgium (Flanders), Ireland, and New Zealand.
-It is not given the Parental Advisory warning even though it has explicit lyrics.

 Composition

 Frontman Marcus Mumford has said about the song:

 Commercial performance

 "Little Lion Man" debuted on the UK Singles Chart on 20 September 2009 at number 72.
 The following week the single climbed eleven places to number 61.
 On 4 October 2009, the single climbed to number 47, before climbing into the Top 40 at a peak of number 24 on its fourth week in the chart.
 The single fell ten places to number 34 before falling to number 47 on 25 October 2009, meaning it only spent two weeks within the Top 40.
 The song found its biggest success in Australia, debuting at number 23 in October before eventually reaching a peak of number 3 in February 2010.

 In the US, "Little Lion Man" entered the Billboard Hot 100 chart dated 28 August 2010, when it debuted at No. 98.
 It reached No. 61 but re-entered at No. 45 after a performance at the Grammys.
 It has sold 2,336,000 digital copies there as of April 2013.